wabkur/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-function that replaces or adds key/value in a dictionary
+function that returns a new dictionary with all values multiplied by 2